 - Exceptional programming skills.

 - Strong analytical, organizational, and interpersonal skills.

-- An obsession with building quality software.
+- A passion of building quality software.

 - We are open-minded in our search for critical thinkers who are passionate about technology.
 While we analyze the data-rich domain of finance, financial experience is not a requirement.